yauyenching/portfolio-site/README.md

 - [ ] Accessibility: Link aria labels
 - [ ] Optimization: preload fonts and imges
 - [ ] [optional] Scroll animations (must be performant)

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/yauyenching/portfolio-site/blob/main/LICENSE) file for details.
-This means you can fork this repo and use this code for your own personal/commerical uses, but please provide attribution!

 ## 🙌🏻 Acknowledgements